-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Department of Aviation as of June 30, 2017 and 2016, and the changes in its financial position and its cash flows for the years then ended, in accordance with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Department of Aviation as of June 30, 2018 and 2017, and the changes in its financial position, and its cash flows thereof for the years then ended in accordance with U.S. generally accepted accounting principles.